RevoU-FSSE-4/module-2-noviairawati/README.md

 2. [Free Pik](https://www.freepik.com)

 ## Deployment Process
-There are few steps in Deployment Process Buy A Domain, Setting Up DNS and Make subdomain to Netlify.
+There are few steps in Deployment Process: Setting Up DNS and Make subdomain to Netlify.

 ### Setting Up DNS
 1. Inside of the Netlify dashboard, navigate to your domain settings and click “Add Domain Management”